 SVI2 defines two power state indicator levels, see Table 9.
-As processor current consumption is reduces the power state indicator level increases starting with 0.
+As processor current consumption reduces the power state indicator level changes to improve VR efficiency under low power conditions.

-For the Core VR operating in 3-phase mode, when PSI0_L is asserted Channel 3 is tri-stated to boost efficiency.
-When PSI1_L is asserted, Channel 2 is tri-stated and Channel 1 enters diode emulation mode to further boost efficiency.
-In 2-phase mode, when PSI0_L is asserted, Channel 2 is tri-stated.
-Asserting
+For the Core VR operating in 3-phase mode, when PSIO_L is asserted Channels 2 & 3 are tri-stated and Channel 1 enters diode emulation mode to boost efficiency.
+When PSI1_L is asserted the Core VR continues to operate in this mode.